Mazlan has an affinity for insightful facts that he loves to share with others.

-4. Snow White in 'Once Upon A Time' - an ABC Television series.
+Snow White in 'Once Upon A Time' - an ABC Television series

-To be exact, Once Upon A Time, a weekly television series was not released in 2012, but late 2011 on the ABC television network in the USA.
+Once Upon A Time, a weekly television series was not released in 2012, but on November 6, 2011, on the ABC television network in the USA.
 For the rest of the world, it was only available in 2012.

-In this version, the Evil Queen casts an evil charm that takes away everyone in the fairy tale land of their memories and send them to planet earth, to be exact Storybrooke, Maine.
+In this version, the Evil Queen casts an evil charm that takes away the memories of everyone in the fairy tale land, and sends them to planet earth, to be exact Storybrooke, Maine.
 However, the Evil Queen and a few others were fortunate enough to still have memories of their past.

 This series stars Ginnifer Goodwin as Snow White/Mary Margaret Blanchard, Jennifer Morrison as the daughter Emma Swan, Lana Parrilla as The Evil Queen/Regina Mills, and Josh Dallas as Prince Charming/David Nolan